algolia/docsearch/packages/website/docs/who-can-apply.md

 To have your request validated, we’ll ask that you check all the following points.

-- Your website must be a technical documentation or a technical blog.
+- Your website must be a **technical documentation or a technical blog**.

 - You must be the **owner** of the website, or at least have the permissions to update its content.
 You'll need to [include a JavaScript snippet][1] to your frontend to implement DocSearch.